Leucospermum: Crinitae

 The four species of the section Crinitae are sometimes called flat pincushions.
 They are upright or spreading shrubs.
 The involucral receptacle is always flat and 2–4 cm in diameter with bowl-shaped flower heads.
 The lobes of the perianth remain erect after flowering and do not curl back as usual in other sections.
 The styles are thread-like and the flowers change color conspicuously when aging.
 L. saxatile is a creeper with 2–5 mm wide leaves and lime-green flowers.
 L. gracile is also a prostrate shrub with 2–5 mm wide leaves, but its flowers are yellow.
-L. oleifolium has leaves 10 – 85 mm wide that are mostly entire but sometimes have up to five teeth, and with flowers that are pale yellow at first but become crimson with age.
-L. mundii is an upright shrub with two distinct populations, one with leaves 10 – 85 mm wide that have 7 - 17 teeth at their tip, flowers pale yellow aging to orange.
+L. oleifolium has leaves wide that are mostly entire but sometimes have up to five teeth, and with flowers that are pale yellow at first but become crimson with age.
+L. mundii is an upright shrub with two distinct populations, one with leaves wide that have 7–17 teeth at their tip, flowers pale yellow aging to orange.